lift-project/ck-lift/README.md

 to unify and automate installation and usage of the Lift compiler across diverse platforms.

+# Acknowledgedments

+This work was supported by the [https://www.hipeac.net/mobility/collaborations HiPEAC collaboration grant] between the [http://www.ed.ac.uk University of Edinburgh] and [http://dividiti.com dividiti].

 # Installation (Linux or Windows)

 ## Pre-requisities